Amzani/apidesk-sdk-test-def/docs/sdks/users/README.md

 ## delete

-The `usersDelete` operation allows developers to remove a user from the CRM system by specifying the user's unique identifier in the endpoint path.
-This operation is crucial for maintaining an up-to-date and accurate user database by enabling the deletion of obsolete or incorrect user records.
+The usersDelete operation allows you to remove a user from the CRM system by specifying their unique ID in the endpoint path.
+This operation is crucial for managing user data and ensuring that outdated or incorrect user records are efficiently removed.
+To execute this operation, you must provide the user's ID in the path, along with necessary headers such as x-apideck-consumer-id and x-apideck-app-id for authentication and authorization.
+Optionally, you can specify the x-apideck-service-id if targeting a specific service integration.
+The operation does not require a request body and returns a status code of 200 upon successful deletion, indicating that the user has been successfully removed from the system.

-Key Parameters:
-- `id` (path parameter, required): The unique identifier of the user to be deleted.
-- `x-apideck-consumer-id` (header, required): Identifies the consumer from which data is being managed.
-- `x-apideck-app-id` (header, required): The ID of the Unify application making the request.
-- `x-apideck-service-id` (header, optional): Specifies the service ID when multiple integrations are active.
-- `raw` (query parameter, optional): When set, includes the raw response for debugging purposes.

-Upon successful deletion, the operation returns a status code of 200, indicating that the user has been successfully removed from the system.
-This operation does not return a response body, ensuring a streamlined and efficient API interaction.

 ### Example Usage